-The list below contains the details of programs of study approved by the Podiatry Board of Australia:
+The lists below provide the details of accredited programs of study approved by the National Board for registration.

 Programs of study classified as 'inactive' are not included in this list.
-An online search is available for inactive programs of study for programs that are no longer delivered by an Education Provider or no longer approved by the Board.
+An online search is available for inactive programs of study that are no longer delivered by an education provider or no longer approved by the Board.

 An online search is available for all approved programs of study.